pengowray/VaraHuffmanNet/README.md

 * VARA does not stand for anything.
 * It is proprietary software developed by EA5HVK.
 * VARA HF also refers to the soundcard modem modulation scheme.
-This document and project only covers the data which is sent by it, not the modulation	such as FSK, BPSK, 4-8PSK, 16-32QAM at various symbol rates and bandwidths.
+This document and project only cover the data which is sent by it.
+It does not cover the modulation	 (such as FSK, BPSK, 4-8PSK, or 16-32QAM at various symbol rates and bandwidths).
 * WinLink might disable VARA's compression and use its own FBB B1 compression instead.
 (Not sure / untested)
 * VARA's high speed protocol might be different.
 (Not sure / untested)
 * Documentation of VARA's Huffman encoding scheme first appeared on EA5HVK's website in Feb 2021.
 It appears on the site with the link text "VARA Huffman compression" pointing to source code written in an unknown version of VisualBasic inside a pdf of a word document on filesharing site mega.nz. ([Link to first apperance on the Wayback Machine](https://web.archive.org/web/20210223192503/https://rosmodem.wordpress.com/))